Harshal0902/SkillCept/README.md

 ## Live demo

-The site is deployed throught Vercel, which you can view from [here](http://skillcept.vercel.app)
+The site is deployed through Vercel, which you can view from [here](http://skillcept.vercel.app)

 ## Demo video